- Undergraduate Students

 Similar procedure will be used for research experience.

-To register for a research experience, please sign up with Fox or another approved instructor and use the SUS 401 course for credits.
+To register for a research experience, please sign up with the advisor or another approved instructor and use the SUS 401 course for credits.
 Departmental approval is needed.

 Please follow email@example.com for the most updated internship opportunities.